 We provide a range of specialist education services, housing and support for people with autistic spectrum disorders and learning disabilities.
 We are committed to enabling service users to function independently, while developing their lives with dignity and respect

-Autism and Asperger syndrome are lifelong conditions that can seriously affect a person's communication, use of imagination and social interaction, making the world an uncertain and often frightening place to inhabit.
+Autism is lifelong conditions that can seriously affect a person's communication, use of imagination and social interaction, making the world an uncertain and often frightening place to inhabit.
 Without the right support, it can have a profound and often disabling effect on individuals and families.
 The term 'spectrum' is used because, while and no two people have the same needs, all people with autism share three main areas of difficulty to varying degrees- sometimes referred to as a 'triad' of impairments.

 Opportunity to achieve